KJeynesCupper/chlorofluoroR/README.md

 results, where green represents positive (ie. resistant) and red represents negative (ie. not resistant).
 The line type is determined by the copy number

+There are four different versions of this plot:
+- Version 1 = coloured based on selection result, and linetype represents copy number.

+- Version 2 = coloured based on copy number, and linetype represents selection result with each plant labeled within the plot

+- Version 3 = coloured based on copy number, and linetype/shape represents
+selection result with each line labeled via the legend.

+- Version 4 = Grouping plants based on copy number.
 <br>

 ## 2. Subset for specific combinations